cjdaboi36/Breadener/README.md

 ### `Is @Breadener up?`

 Replies with `Yes sir!`.
 It is supposed to be a fun little way of checking whether the bot is up.

-## Okay very cool and all but how can I try it myself?

-Firstly, join the server with [this link](https://discord.gg/rNAatmFGwh).
-Then, go to `#bot-commands` to try the commands out!
-Make sure to register the bot itself as an infector to not mess with the infection counts of actual users :).

-If the bot is not responding, it may be because it is restarting, that happens every hour at roughly xx:40.
-It will be down for a few minutes, but it will be back up in no time!

-Bread is very cool.